anthonyc44/0/README.md

 - Some of the bonuses for the links I listed could have expired
 - Verification emails might be sent to spam folder
 - Sometimes PayPal freezes accounts if they see too many transactions
-- Some sites don’t work with adblock or ublock
+- Some sites don’t work with ublock
 - You might have to earn a certain amount before you can withdraw
 - I do not work for any of the companies  listed on this site